melodymale/melodymale.github.io/_posts/2024-03-09-cloudgoat-vulnerable-cognito.md

 }
 ```

-We can see that one of the custom attributes is `custom:access`.
+As you can see, one of the custom attributes is `custom:access`.
 Right now, our user is `reader`.
 If you investigate further in the html code in the login page, you will see that the user can be `admin`.

 ```js
 if(access == 'admin'){